DA-CIND/CIND820/README.md

 2. INTRODUCTION
   * Research Questions
      - Can we accurately predict disease using machine learning?
-     - Which correlation technique will be used in a binary dataset?
      - Which feature selection technique will be appropriate for this dataset?
      - Which machine learning algorithms are most effective in producing reliable results?
      - What method of cross validation evaluation will be employed?